Open Dental has features for medical insurance, making it useful in oral surgery and hospital settings.

-- Medical vs Institutional: There are two formats for medical e-claims: medical (837-P) or institutional (837-I).
+- Medical vs Institutional: There are two formats for medical e-claims, medical (837-P) or institutional (837-I).
 The default is medical.
-To change, see Account Module Preferences, 'Set medical claims to institutional when using medical insurance'.
+To change, see Preferences, Set medical claims to institutional when using medical insurance.
 The type can also be changed on individual claims (Edit Claim window, Med/Dent).

-- Clearinghouse: Set the default medical/institutional Clearinghouse (separate from the dental default).
+- Clearinghouses: Set the default medical/institutional clearinghouse (separate from the dental default).
 Dental clearinghouses cannot accept medical or institutional claims.
 If you will generate claim files from Open Dental and upload them manually to Medicaid, you still need to set up a clearinghouse to specify the Claim Export Path.
 Medical and institutional claim format will be only 5010.
 Dental claim format can be 4010 or 5010 and you can freely switch as needed.

 Once messages are generated, they are archived in the etrans table in the database for later retrieval.
 These archived claims may be seen in the history list at the bottom of the Insurance Claims window.
-All 4 claim types (med5010, inst5010, dent5010, dent4010) will show as "claim sent" in the archival.
+All 4 claim types (med5010, inst5010, dent5010, dent4010) will show as claim sent in the archival.